 End-to-End Tutorial

-From an empty repo to a live docs site with a custom domain -- create a project, preview locally, deploy, and configure DNS.
+From an empty repo to a live docs site -- create a project, preview locally, deploy, and optionally configure a custom domain.

-Go from an empty repo to a live docs site with a custom domain.
-Skip any step you've done already.
+Go from an empty repo to a live docs site.
+Add a custom domain when you're ready, and skip any step you've done already.

 Prerequisites